treweathers/Java_Developer/Course_1.1.md

         }
     }

-## Lesson 6: Java Journey to the Stars: Navigating Primitive Data Type Conversion
+## Lesson 6: Navigating Primitive Data Type Conversion
 ### 1. Automatic (Implicit) Conversions
 Data type conversion or **type casting** involves transforming values between different data types.
 Imagine a transformation from a human (a representation of an integer type) to a spaceship (symbolizing a double type): the integer fits into a double with ease (widening).
 However, fitting a double into an `int` (a process of narrowing), necessitates explicit conversion and may result in data loss.